Paroxysmisch/genome-assembly/dissertation/main.typ

 == Key contributions
 The key contributions of this project are as follows:

-+ Extension of the @gat architecture, called GAT+Edge, supporting updating of edge features, and their incorporation into message passing.
-The symmetry mechanism of @symgatedgcn introduced in prior work @lovro is then combined with GAT+Edge, to form a new architecture called SymGAT. (@sec:gat-edge and @sec:symgat-edge)
++ Extension of the @gat architecture, called @gatedge, supporting updating of edge features, and their incorporation into message passing.
+The symmetry mechanism of @symgatedgcn introduced in prior work @lovro is then combined with @gatedge, to form a new architecture called SymGAT. (@sec:gat-edge and @sec:symgat-edge)

 + Evaluating the performance of these new architectures against @symgatedgcn. (@sec:performance_alt_gnn_layers)